AutoRepoReviewITPD/AutoRepoReview/docs/requirements/quality-requirements.md

 Steps:

-1. User make 100 simultanueous requests to the system
+1. User make 10 requests to the system

-Expected result: At least 99 out of 100 simultaneous requests should still be able to finish within 30 seconds.
+Expected result: At least 9 out of 10 simultaneous requests should still be able to finish within 30 seconds.

 ## Maintainability scenarios